 Keep Calorie Intake Consistent

 It’s been established that the older you get, the harder it is to lose weight.
 While it may seem tempting to take drastic measures and cut way back on calories, it’s not sustainable or effective in the long term.
-A report published in American Psychologist analyzed 31 separate long term studies that examined participants on low-calorie diets (about 1,200 calories per day) and found that within four to five years, the majority of dieters in these studies regained the weight they had lost.
+A report published in American Psychologist analyzed 31 separate long-term studies that examined participants on low-calorie diets (about 1,200 calories per day) and found that within four to five years, the majority of dieters in these studies regained the weight they had lost.
 If you’re sick of starting over again and again then do your best to keep your calorie intake at a healthy amount consistently.
-P.S. – Here are 20 Ways to Lose Weight Forever.
+P.S. – Here are ways to lose weight forever.

 Put a Premium on Calcium

 It’s easy to forget that nutrients other than protein play a part in weight loss and muscle growth.
 According to research published in the British Journal of Nutrition, increased calcium intake in participants who did not get enough of the nutrient previously, lead to greater weight loss than just cutting back on calories alone.
 Researchers speculate that this is because the calcium supplement helped to curb women’s appetite for fattier foods.

 You can jog around the block all you want, but if you’re really looking to amp up results then high-intensity interval training is the way to go.
 Interval training not only burns more fat but it also improves your overall fitness more rapidly in comparison to constant but moderately intense physical activity according to research published in the Journal of Applied Physiology.